JamesMGreene/SWF-Capabilities/README.md

 ## Description

-SWF Capabilities can grab the user's "system capabilities" object, which holds certain system information that can be used as an aid in things like spam control, user authorization, short-term user validation, etc. Referrer and IP can be spoofed, but the system capabilities object cannot.
+SWF Capabilities can grab the user's Flash "system capabilities" object, which holds certain system information that can be used as an aid in things like spam control, user authorization, short-term user validation, etc. Referrer and IP can be spoofed, but the system capabilities object cannot.

 This repo's gh-pages site will _just_ display the values of these capabilities.

+See your browser's Flash capabilities:  http://jamesmgreene.github.io/SWF-Capabilities/index.html
+See the raw JSON version:  http://jamesmgreene.github.io/SWF-Capabilities/index.json.html

 ## Adaptation from original source